OpenGeoMetadata/opengeometadata.github.io/docs/upgrading.md

 **Scenario**
-* your resources only have GeoBlacklight 1.0 metadata (no structured metadata files in an official standard)
+* you only have GBL 1.0 metadata (no structured metadata files in an official standard)
 * you want to test your environment with the new Aardvark schema

 **How does it work?**

 1. Gather GBL 1.0 metadata JSON files on your desktop
-2. Use a script or tool to convert the files batch convert GBL 1.0 json files to OGM Aardvark
+2. Use a script or tool to convert the files batch convert GBL 1.0 JSON files to OGM Aardvark
 3. Re-index the resulting Aardvark JSON files into your application (GeoBlacklight)

 Currently, the OpenGeoMetadata community has two tools that can do batch conversions:

-* [gbl2aardvark](https://kgjenkins.github.io/gbl2aardvark/): A web hosted interface (recommended tool).
+* [gbl2aardvark](https://kgjenkins.github.io/gbl2aardvark/): A web-hosted interface (recommended tool).

-	* Users can upload GeoBlacklight 1.0 metadata files to this tool and it will return a downloadable JSON in the OGM Aardvark schema.
+	* Users can upload GBL 1.0 metadata files to this tool and it will return a downloadable JSON in the OGM Aardvark schema.
 	* In addition to direct crosswalks, this tool will also populate the `Resource Class` and `Resource Type` based upon the `Type` and `Geometry Type` fields from version 1.0.
 It will also generate new collection level records based upon the value in the Is Part Of fields.
 	* Any fields that do not properly convert will be flagged with the phrase "EDIT ME --"
-	* When reindexing to Solr with a single JSON file representing multiple records, use Solr's "Document Type"="File Upload" option.
+	* When reindexing Solr with a single JSON file representing multiple records, use Solr's "Document Type"="File Upload" option.
 	* [See the GitHub documentation for more information](https://github.com/kgjenkins/gbl2aardvark)

 * a standalone Python script: [https://github.com/OpenGeoMetadata/gbl-1_to_aardvark](https://github.com/OpenGeoMetadata/gbl-1_to_aardvark).
-   * This command line script with perform a straight conversion of field names.
+   * This command line script will perform a straight conversion of field names.
    * It features an editable crosswalk file to customize the transformation.
    * The non-crosswalkable elements listed above (Type, Geometry Type, and Is Part Of) do not have direct crosswalks and will be copied as is into the new Aardvark JSONs.

-**Considerations**
+**Considerations for Option #2**

-* this option represents the fastest method, but is not a long term solution and may result in incomplete metadata
+* the fastest method, but is not a long-term solution and may result in incomplete metadata

-* this option will not include some fields that are new in OGM Aardvark, such as Rights or License.
-To take advantange of those fields, use Option 1 or 3.
+* will not include some fields that are new in OGM Aardvark, such as Rights or License.
+To take advantage of those fields, use Option 1 or 3.

 -----
 ### Option 3: Conversion with manual remediation